 Body Plethysmography is an alternative way to determine lung capacities, said Dr. Coletta.
 "The patient is placed inside a sealed glass chamber with a known fixed volume," he said.
 "The patient is asked to inhale deeply and exhale maximally and changes in pressure within the box are measured."

 If you want to remain in tip-top shape, the American College of Sports Medicine recommends 150 minutes of moderate-intensity aerobic exercise each week.
+Even if you're not a gym goer, something like LISS cardio can help you fulfil this.

 Performance coach Chelsea Chicantek for fitness app Future told Live Science that if you want to feel less winded during activity and want to become more efficient at transporting oxygen around your body try interval training.
 "Interval training is a great way to improve VO2 max (maximum rate of oxygen used by your body during exercise).
 In this type of exercise, the participant alternates between intense and low-effort activity," said Chicantek.
-This idea is also backed up by research from the National Library of Medicine.
+This idea is also backed up by research from the National Library of Medicine (opens in new tab).

 No matter whether you have a specific fitness goal in mind, or you simply want to experiment with increasing your lung capacity, it’s always important to consult with your doctor before beginning an exercise program.